 - ✓ Make the most of this opportunity to learn professional skills and apply pharmacy theory to practice, under the supervision and with the agreement of your Supervisor. - ✓ Appreciate the practical experience and supervision of your Supervisor.
 Your Supervisor is a qualified pharmacist who has volunteered to share their valuable time and expertise with you and this will be of benefit to your development.
-Observe, listen and learn from them. - ✓ Be aware that, at times, your Supervisor may be unavailable to support or answer questions.
+Observe, listen, and learn from them. - ✓ Be aware that, at times, your Supervisor may be unavailable to support or answer questions.
 You should continue to demonstrate initiative and willingness to learn by using this time to research any questions you might have, to interact appropriately with other members of the pharmacy team, to undertake any delegated activities and to observe all aspects of the day-to-day activities of your placement site. - ✓ If you have completed all your learning activities and have some free time, there are some additional suggested activities (Appendix III) which you may find beneficial.
 Keep in mind that everything you do must be supervised. - ✓ In order to understand all aspects of the tasks undertaken in the practice setting, you should take any opportunities presented to you from which to learn and appreciate the efforts of all members of the pharmacy team. - You are encouraged to take responsibility for your learning during your placement.
 Demonstrating your enthusiasm is more likely to result in a positive placement experience.
 Asking questions is one way of demonstrating interest and enthusiasm in your placement.
-If you feel nervous or anxious about this, discuss with your Supervisor whether they prefer to be asked questions throughout the day or at specified times. - ✓ Students will have different levels of pharmacy experience and thus associated expectations.
-Some students will have significant previous pharmacy experience, and for others it will be their first time behind the pharmacy counter or in a hospital pharmacy department.
+If you are nervous or anxious about this, discuss with your Supervisor whether they prefer to be asked questions throughout the day or at specified times. - Students will have different levels of pharmacy experience and thus associated expectations.
+Some students will have significant previous pharmacy experience, and for others it will be their first time in a community pharmacy or in a hospital pharmacy department.
 The minimum requirement for this placement is observation, in line with the learning outcomes for the placement.
-Keep in mind that you are attending this placement to gain a better understanding of the role of a pharmacist.
-Patient safety is the number one priority at all times.
-If you require additional activities while on placement you will find additional suggested activities in Appendix III. - ✓ After a year and a half of study you still have much to learn, so don't set unrealistic expectations for yourself.
+Keep in mind that you are attending this placement to gain a better understanding of the role of a pharmacist. - ✓ After a year and a half of study you still have much to learn, so set realistic expectations for yourself.
 Work within your abilities, ensure patient safety is the number one priority always.